Kanazawa Station

 The Utatsuyama District

 Higashi Chaya-gai is very popular with tourists and so it can get very crowded.
 Wander a little further north however, and you will find yourself in the quiet streets of the Utatsuyama temple district.
-There are more than 50 temples and shrines in this area, as well as many other fine old buildings and so it is a lovely area for contemplative walking and simply seeing what you can find.
+There are more than 50 temples and shrines in this area, as well as many other fine historic buildings and so it is a lovely area for contemplative walking and simply seeing what you can find.

 Entrance to Raikyoji temple